A wise sage once said:

 And these places in Indiana definitely treat her right.

-So listen up Munster (the most expensive place in Indiana) as we explain how we created this ranking.
+So listen up West Lafayette (the most expensive place in Indiana) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about Indiana and the cheapest places in the country: